by-student-2017/CP2k-v.9.1-examples/README.md

 ## Avogadro (https://avogadro.cc/ , https://github.com/cryos/avogadro)
 1. sudo apt -y install avogadro
 2. which avogadro
 - It is 32 bit and can only handle small systems, but version 1.2.0 (https://sourceforge.net/projects/avogadro/) has an excellent user interface.
-The later version, Avogadro2, is difficult to use.:
+The later version, Avogadro2, is difficult to use.
+There are cases where Avogadro2 is used for large systems.
+In most cases, I divide the structure and use Avogadro ver.1.2.0.

 ## Original files